cliff-cheng/Train-Case-Study-Day-4/README.md

 ## Data Visualization

-First we created a video showing the change in the amount of train tracks over time.
+First we can compare the total of track from 1860 to 2019.
+1860 was chosen because it had a better dataset to compare to then anytime before that.

 Figure 1.

-(See attached video)

-Now we can compare the total of track from 1860 to 2019.
-1860 was chosen because it had a better dataset to compare to then anytime before that.
+![1860-bar](https://user-images.githubusercontent.com/62854851/86546776-4b693700-beeb-11ea-9842-8443e0c79622.png)

 Figure 2.

-![1860-bar](https://user-images.githubusercontent.com/62854851/86546776-4b693700-beeb-11ea-9842-8443e0c79622.png)

-Figure 3.

 ![2019- bar](https://user-images.githubusercontent.com/62854851/86546788-54f29f00-beeb-11ea-9e9f-69c29db849dc.png)